ECMA-262-3 in detail. Chapter 5. Functions.

 }

-Or, “why in the following call function should be surrounded with parentheses?”:
+Or, “why in the next call, the function has to be surrounded with parentheses?”:

 (function () {